Writing for Think Global Health

 Our magazine's current focus areas are urbanization, climate and the environment, trade, migration, governance, poverty, food policy, aging, migration, and gender.

 We typically publish articles between 800-1,200 words in length, and in a language and style accessible and engaging for a general audience.

 We are committed to being an inclusive platform, with contributors from historically underrepresented groups, in low- and middle-income countries, and about topics in global health that have been neglected in the past.

 On a weekly basis we review brief pitches (no more than 400 words) that are emailed to [email protected].
 Please do not prepare or submit complete drafts before pitching us.
 If it’s been more than a week since you submitted, please feel free to follow up.

-- which research findings you will bring to bear on this topic
+what evidence you will bring to bear on the topic

-Think Global Health is editorially-independent, and all editorial decisions rest solely with the editors.
+Think Global Health is editorially independent, and all editorial decisions rest solely with the editors.
 We thoroughly edit submissions to this site for clarity of language and conformity to our style, but otherwise contributed articles are the sole work of their authors.
-Contributors assume responsibility for confirming the factual content of their pieces.
-We require the full disclosure in all articles of any potential conflicts of interest arising from funding, employment, or other reasons.
-Pitches and questions can be sent to email@example.com.
+Contributors assume responsibility for confirming the factual content and originality of their pieces.